 Nautical Law: What is UNCLOS?

-UNCLOS is an acronym for the United Nations Convention for the Law of the Sea.
-The convention is sometimes referred to as the Law of the Sea Convention or the Law of the Sea treaty.
+UNCLOS is an acronym for the United Nations Convention of the Law of the Sea, sometimes called the Law of the Sea Convention or the Law of the Sea Treaty.

-As an international law of the sea, UNCLOS came into operation and became effective on 16th November 1982, which defines maritime zones.
-There are many provisions of the convention which regulate and control the functioning and claims of nations on the world’s oceans and seas.
+As an international law of the sea, UNCLOS came into operation and became effective on 16 November 1982.
+It defines maritime zones.
+The convention has many provisions regulating and controlling nations’ functioning and claims on the world’s oceans and seas.

-Its legal framework and regulations are essential for the marine sector and maritime activities.
+Its legal framework and regulations are essential for maritime activities.

-However, the first time such a proposal was announced before the United Nations was in 1973.
-Over nine years, with representations from over 160 countries coming forward, UNCLOS came into existence.
+However, such a proposal was first announced before the United Nations in 1973.
+Over nine years, with representations from over 160 countries, UNCLOS came into existence.

 Background

-Before the nautical law of UNCLOS came into force, there existed a school of thought known as freedom-of-the-seas.
-This doctrine had first come into operation during the 17th century.
+Before the nautical law of UNCLOS came into force, there existed a school of thought known as freedom of the seas.
+This doctrine first came into operation in the 17th century.

-As per this law, there were no limits or boundaries set to the aspect of marine business and commercial activities.
+Under this law, no limits or boundaries were set for marine business and commercial activities.

-Starting with the United States in 1945, many countries across the world brought the natural resources found on their oceans’ continental shelves under their jurisdiction.
+Starting with the United States in 1945, many countries brought the natural resources found on their oceans’ continental shelves under their jurisdiction.

-It also outlines the duties and responsibilities of Flag States.
-Some countries that exercised this power were Argentina, Canada, Indonesia, Chile, Peru, Norway, Ecuador and even countries like Saudi Arabia, Egypt, Ethiopia and Venezuela.
+UNCLOS also outlines the duties and responsibilities of Flag States.
+Some countries that exercised this power were Argentina, Canada, Indonesia, Chile, Peru, Norway, Ecuador, and even Saudi Arabia, Egypt, Ethiopia, and Venezuela.

-Since the usage of the marine reserves rose even more in the 1960s and since missile launch pads also started getting based in the oceanic bed, it became imperative that a specific regulation be placed to ensure proper protection and jurisdiction of the marine reserves.
+Since the use of marine reserves rose even more in the 1960s and missile launch pads also started being based in the oceanic bed, it became imperative that a specific regulation be placed to ensure proper protection and jurisdiction of marine reserves.

 In 1967, the Third United Nations Conference on the Law of the Sea was convened.
 At this conference, the UN ambassador from Malta, Mr Arvid Pardo, requested a legal power that could bring about international governance over the oceanic floor and bed.